windowsadmins/cimian-pkg/README.md

 ### Package Signing with `SignTool`

-If a signing certificate is provided, `cimianpkg` will sign the package using Windows `SignTool`.
+If a signing certificate is provided, `cimipkg` will sign the package using Windows `SignTool`.

 #### Using a .pfx Certificate